 - Try to brush your teeth and wash up periodically.
 It’ll help you feel fresh.

 - Be nice to the flight attendants.
 If you’re nice and friendly to them, they will be nice and friendly to you.
 And being nice to people makes you feel better.
 Plus, flight attendants have been treated very poorly of late; they’ll appreciate a thank you or a smile.

 - Stow as much things as possible in the overhead compartments.
 This is particularly important for those who are taller.
 Legroom is already limited, don’t limit it further by stowing your big carry-on under the seat in front of you.
 I usually take out what I’ll need for the flight (headphones, iPad, a book, etc.), and put it in the seat pocket in front of me.
 If I have to, I can get access to my bag during the flight.

 - The flights are timed around meals.
-The Hong Kong Air flight from SFO to HKG is new to us, so I am unsure about the timing of the meals.
+The Japan Airlines flight from LAX/SFO to NRT is new to us, so I am unsure about the timing of the meals.
 My guess is that they will feed us an early dinner and then allow everyone to relax or sleep.
 If you can, you should sleep on this leg of the flight.
-We arrive in Taipei late afternoon local time, and you can have dinner in the airport (awesome noodles!)
-After the layover in Hong Kong International Airport, they will feed you again on the Hong Kong Air flight from HKG to BKK.
-This flight is relatively short, and it’ll be important to stay up during this flight, because once you land, it will be very late PM, and we will be heading to the hotel to sleep.
+We arrive in Tokyo late afternoon local time, and you can have dinner on the plane before we land, and if we have time, in the airport if you’d like (awesome Japanese food!)
+After the short layover in Tokyo Narita International Airport, they will feed you again on the flight from NRT to BKK.
+This flight is a bit shorter, and it’ll be important to stay up during this flight, because once you land, it will be very late PM, and we will be heading to the hotel to sleep.
 That sounds easy, but it won’t be, trust me.